LinoMeister/seminar-cggp-alpha-wrap-2/README.md

 - `--alpha <value>`
   - Alpha parameter controlling gate traversability
-  - Determines the maximum circumradius of triangles that can be "traversed"
-  - Larger values allow larger triangles, resulting in coarser wraps
+  - Small values result in a more exact representation of the offset surface
-  - Default: 0.01
+  - Default: `0.01`

 - `--offset <value>`
   - Offset distance from input points defining the offset surface
   - Must be positive
-  - Default: 0.01
+  - Default: `0.01`

 - `--traversability <method>`
   - Traversability computation method